Show All Answers

 If you are required to file a Federal Income Tax return you must provide a copy of the return.
 For non-income tax filers, other proof of income is required.
 Proof of income must reflect income for the year immediately preceding the tax year for which an application is made.
 (For example, if an application is submitted for 2022, income for 2021 must be reported.)

 For details, please view the

-You may be qualified for the Homestead Exemption if you are at least 65 years of age on January 1 of the tax year in which you wish to claim the exemption and you and your spouse’s income did not exceed $30,200 for the year prior to which an application is made.
-You must own your primary residence, which could be a manufactured home, or condominium or townhome and be a legal resident of Iredell County.
+You may be qualified for the Homestead Exemption if you are at least 65 years of age on January 1 of the tax year in which you wish to claim the exemption and you and your spouse’s income did not exceed $31,900 for the year prior to which an application is made.
+You must own your primary residence, which could be a manufactured home, single family residence, condominium or townhome and be a legal resident of Iredell County.

-You may also qualify if you are certified totally and permanently disabled by a licensed physician or governmental agency and you and your spouse's income did not exceed $30,200 for the year prior to which an application is made.
-You must own your primary residence, which could be a manufactured home, condominium or townhome and be a legal resident of Iredell County.
+You may also qualify if you are certified totally and permanently disabled by a physician licensed to practice medicine in North Carolina or from a governmental agency authorized to determine qualifications for disability benefits, and you and your spouse’s income did not exceed $31,900 for the year prior to which an application is made.
+You must own your primary residence, which could be a manufactured home, single family residence, condominium or townhome and be a legal resident of Iredell County.